 - Blizzard Beach

-Since the resort only has one bus stop, some rooms with be a little further walk than others.
-The Little Mermaid section of the resort will have the rooms furthest away from the bus stop.
-Those rooms will be a 7-10 minute walk from the stop.
+Art of Animation bus stop is at the front of the resort near the lobby entrance.
+Since the resort only has one bus stop, some rooms will be a little further walk from the bus stop than others.
+The Little Mermaid section of the resort will have the rooms farthest away from the bus stop.

 Additionally, Disney’s Skyliner is available at the Art of Animation.
-The resort shares a drop-off and pick-up point with Pop Century in the center of Hour Glass Lake.
+The resort shares a drop-off and pick-up point with Disney’s Pop Century Resort in the center of Hour Glass Lake.

-Access to Disney’s Skyliner is a large incentive for those considering a stay at Art of Animation.
-The other value resorts (All-Stars) only have one form of transportation.
+Access to Disney’s Skyliner is a significant incentive for those considering a stay at Art of Animation.
+Disney’s other value resorts (All-Stars) only have one form of transportation.

 The Skyliner will take you from Art of Animation to Disney’s Caribbean Beach Resort.
-There you can board an additional gondola to Epcot or Hollywood Studios.
+You can board an additional gondola to Disney’s Riviera Resort, Epcot, or Hollywood Studios from there.

 Art of Animation’s gift shop is called the Ink and Paint Shop.
-It is located to the right of the lobby when you come in from the bus entrance.
-You can also cut through it to go directly into the Landscape of Flavors.
+It is located to the right of the lobby.
+You can cut through it to get to Landscape of Flavors.

 Animation Hall is the lobby at Art of Animation.
 It is pretty unique in appearance.